saleor/saleor-docs/docs/api/error-handling.md

 title: Error Handling
 ---

-There are several error types in the GraphQL API and you may come across several different of them, depending on the operations you are trying to perform.
+There are several error types in the GraphQL API and you may come across different ones depending on the operations you are trying to perform.

 The Saleor GraphQL API handles the following three errors:

 ## Syntax error

 This error occurs if, when performing some specified operation, you provide wrong or unrecognized input data.
-The GraphQL checks the syntax as you write and if you are trying to perform an operation which is unknown, the editor you are using will notify you about that.
+The GraphQL checks the syntax as you write and, if you are trying to perform an operation which is unknown, the editor you are using will notify you.
 However, if you proceed with sending the request, you will get a syntax error.

 Below is an example of an error triggered by wrong syntax.
-The following query tries to fetch the `fullName` field which doesn't exists on the `User` type:
+The following query tries to fetch the `fullName` field which doesn't exist on the `User` type:

 ```graphql
 {